toulbar2/toulbar2/docs/source/userdoc.rst

 having a specific finite domain and a set of integer cost functions, each involving some of the variables.
-The WCSP is to find an assignment of all variables such that the sum of all cost functions is minimum and lest than a given upper bound often denoted as :math:`k` or :math:`\top`.
+The WCSP is to find an assignment of all variables such that the sum of all cost functions is minimum and less than a given upper bound often denoted as :math:`k` or :math:`\top`.
 Functions can be typically specified by sparse or full tables but also more concisely as specific functions called "global cost functions" [Schiex2016a]_.